pellepelster/hetzner-rds-postgres/README.md

 <!-- /snippet:terraform_data_volumes_mount -->

-To simplify the instance provisioning we use bash function based templating to render the needed configuration files for starting the docker container on the instance.
-The docker container is started like in the test environment via docker compose.
-But contrarily to the test we do not used docker volumes for data storage, but the data volumes we mounted in the previous step:
+To simplify the instance provisioning, we use bash function based templating to render the needed configuration files for starting the docker container on the instance.
+The docker container is started like in the test environment via docker-compose.
+But contrarily to the test, we do not use docker volumes for data storage, but the data volumes we mounted in the previous step:

 <!-- snippet:docker_compose_config -->
 ```